shabin5785/react-notes/Notes_3.md

 - HOCs should pass through props that are unrelated to its specific concern.

+- The container components created by HOCs show up in the React Developer Tools like any other component.
+To ease debugging, choose a display name that communicates that it’s the result of a HOC.

 - There are similarities between HOCs and a pattern called container components.
 Container components are part of a strategy of separating responsibility between high-level and low-level concerns.
 Containers manage things like subscriptions and state, and pass props to components that handle things like rendering UI.
 HOCs use containers as part of their implementation.
 You can think of HOCs as parameterized container component definitions.